owen-kellie-smith/model-editor/README.md

 - **The editor**
   A single-page web tool for exploring and editing models under structural constraints.

-- **A small example model (restaurant)**
+- **A restaurant cashflow model**
-  Human-scale, familiar, and intentionally simple — used to explain how the editor works.
+  Used to demonstrate the editor on a large deterministic model.

-- **A large synthetic model**
+- **An aircraft cashflow model**
-  Domain-neutral, structurally realistic, and deliberately complex — included to show why such an editor becomes necessary.
+  Used to demonstrate the editor on a large deterministic model with a different structure.

 The models exist to demonstrate the editor, not as standalone simulations.